 Payment security and fraud prevention: there isn’t a company out there that is not concerned about these issues.
 How to make payments processing most secure?
 This is the question everyone is asking – probably including you – and it is being addressed at multiple levels.
-One of these levels is technology, i.e. the system support your TMS can provide when it comes to tackling payment security.
+One of these levels is technology, i.e. the system support a dynamic treasury management system like tm5 can provide when it comes to tackling payment security.

 Payment security – where is your company most vulnerable?

 Payment security is a complex and multi-faceted issue.
 Fraud schemes are manifold, potential angles of attack numerous, and prevention a diverse topic concerning multiple players, departments – and of course technology.
 So where do you get started?
 Let me answer that question with another question: where are you most vulnerable?

 There are three crucial points where the security of your company can very easily get compromised.
 Let’s take a closer look at them.

 Payment security – system support for payment approval

 There are many things that can go wrong when a payment is to be approved before being transmitted to the bank.
 One seemingly simple, yet highly dangerous scenario is that of the same person who has created a payment also approving it.
 There’s nothing between them and that multi-million-dollar payment going to the wrong account – simply because there’s no one to double-check their actions.
 And by the time you do notice, it is probably too late to get your money back.
 The answer to this security loophole seems obvious: introduce at least one other person into the payment approval process.